Welcome - to the Pedigree Whippet Racing unofficial web site

 If you are happy to comment on the design and style we have used please go to Guestbook or Contact us and complete the form, this site may become the official web site in due course.

 Thanks for your help.
 Rob Rixon

-This is a wide angle view of a straight Championship Race meeting at Moreton in Marsh.
-Postcode of the track is GL56 0AB for your Sat Nav.
+This was a wide angle view of a straight Championship Race meeting at Moreton in Marsh.

 Brief summary of Whippet Racing with the WCRA - this is a Personal Account, it has been taken from an article translated and published in Europe during 2011.